maplibre/martin/README.md

 Table Source is a database table which can be used to query [vector tiles](https://github.com/mapbox/vector-tile-spec).
 When started, martin will go through all spatial tables in the database and build a list of table sources.
 A table should have at least one geometry column with non-zero SRID.
 All other table columns will be represented as properties of a vector tile feature.

+**Note**: In case if there are multiple geometry columns in the table, you can specify the geometry column name in the table source name to access particular geometry in vector tile, e.g. `schema_name.table_name.geometry_column`.

 ### Table Sources List

 Table Sources list endpoint is available at `/index.json`